TaoShi1998/TaoShi1998.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
 My name is Tao Shi (石涛 in Simplified Chinese).
-I am currently a third-year master's student in Data Science and Information Technology at Tsinghua University.
+I am currently pursuing a master's degree in Data Science and Information Technology at Tsinghua-UC Berkeley Shenzhen Institute (TBSI), Tsinghua University.

+Prior to my enrollment at Tsinghua University, I obtained my bachelor's degree in Computer Science and Technology from China University of Mining and Technology.

-My research interests are natural language processing, multimodal learning, and machine learning.
+My research interests primarily lie in natural language processing, multimodal learning, and machine learning.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.